Private James Gilbert Ritchie

 WOUNDED IN ACTION -GASSED- NOVEMBER 1917

-On 9th November 1917 James was wounded in action- he was gassed.
+On 9 November 1917 James was wounded in action after being exposed to gas and was evacuated from the front for treatment.
+His injury occurred amid the grim conditions that characterised the final days of the Third Battle of Ypres, where mud, shellfire and gas attacks continued to take a heavy toll on both sides.
 An eye witness describes what happens in a gas attack- “[T]he next thing we heard was this sizzling—you know, I mean you could hear this damn stuff coming on—and then saw this awful cloud coming over.
 A great yellow, greenish-yellow, cloud.
 It wasn’t very high; about I would say it wasn’t more than 20 feet up.
 Nobody knew what to think.
 But immediately it got there we knew what to think, I mean we knew what it was.
 Well then of course you immediately began to choke, then word came: whatever you do don’t go down.
 You see if you got to the bottom of the trench you got the full blast of it because it was heavy stuff, it went down.”

 TRANSFER TO ENGLAND